Holly Marcille Chamberlain

 • The lender in a $110 million mortgage loan in connection with the acquisition of the long term lease of 27 Drydock Avenue located in the Boston Seaport.

-• The administrative agent and lenders in an $850 million syndicated mortgage loan secured by One Liberty Plaza in Lower Manhattan.
+• The administrative agent and lenders in a syndicated mortgage loan secured by One Liberty Plaza in Lower Manhattan and the refinance of such loan early in the post-Covid era.

 • A hedge fund in obtaining financing for a 1000+ single family home portfolio and the ultimate sale of such residential portfolio to a REIT.